Benefits Benefits

 Benefits of the Trail

-The Saluda Grade Trail would make our communities better places to live in so many ways.
+The Saluda Grade Trail will make our communities better places to live in so many ways.
 We encourage you to support the trail by staying in touch, voicing your support, or making a donation!

 Expand outdoor recreation